-Other current directorships: Dr Don Hamson is Managing Director of the Manager.
+Dr Don Hamson is Managing Director of the Manager.

-Former directorships in last 3 years: Dr Don Hamson has not held any other directorships of listed companies within the last three years.
+Dr Don Hamson has not held any other directorships of listed companies within the last three years.

-Interests in shares and options: Details of Dr Don Hamson's interests in shares of the Company are included in the Remuneration Report.
+Details of Dr Don Hamson's interests in shares of the Company are included in the Remuneration Report.

-Interests in contracts: Details of Dr Don Hamson's interests in contracts of the Company are included in the Remuneration Report.
+Details of Dr Don Hamson's interests in contracts of the Company are included in the Remuneration Report.